B.C. carrier left mail behind but denied awareness of policy forbidding it

 Paul Linklater was a Canada Post mail carrier in North Vancouver for 28 years.
 Canada Post had a policy that stipulated employees would face discipline “up to and including discharge” for delayed delivery of mail.
-It informed its employees of this policy through regular meetings and notices, including one that stated the penalty was a five-day suspension that could include dismissal and a second offence within 12 months would “normally result in dismissal.”
+It informed employees of this policy through regular meetings and notices.
+One notice stated the penalty was a five-day suspension, which could include dismissal and a second offence within 12 months would “normally result in dismissal.”

 Canada Post also implemented a “clean floor policy” in 2007, which meant it expected carriers to deliver all addressed mail the same day it was received.
-It issued notices to employees of this expectation, though it wasn’t specifically called a clean floor policy.
+It issued notices of this expectation to employees, though it wasn’t specifically called a clean floor policy.
 The corporation did not outline the discipline for violating the clean floor policy.

 On Sept.
 20, 2007, Linklater told his supervisors he was finding it difficult to sort all of his mail within the time assigned before his scheduled departure for delivery.
 He was told all mail must be delivered and if he had any problems to inform his supervisors.

 If you said the dismissal was too harsh, you’re right.
 The board agreed Linklater’s misconduct was serious and “inconsistent with his duties as a mail carrier.”
-It also said it was unlikely he missed the notice of the clean floor policy as it had been extensively disseminated and other workers knew about it.
+It was unlikely he missed the notice of the clean floor policy as it had been extensively disseminated and other workers knew about it, said the board.
 The Sept.
 20 meeting and the note on his undelivered mail also clearly communicated Canada Post’s expectations.

 “(Linklater) understood his employment obligations under the clean floor policy and could no longer justify leaving mail behind at his case,” said the board.

-However, the board found Linklater had a long career with no recent discipline.
-There were several recent changes, such as the clean floor policy, that were leading to heavier mail volumes and causing him frustration, which led to his “intentional misconduct.”
-It found there was no deceit or dishonesty often associated with major misconduct — he didn’t try to hide it from his supervisors — and it was a first offence.
+However, Linklater had a long career with no recent discipline.
+There were several recent changes, such as the clean floor policy, that were leading to heavier mail volumes and causing him frustration, which led to his “intentional misconduct,” found the board.
+There was no deceit or dishonesty often associated with major misconduct — he didn’t try to hide it from his supervisors — and it was a first offence, it found.